top of page

 Which Emergency Rescue Device Should I Use?

-Following on from my Introduction into Search and Rescue (SAR) services, I now discuss the myriad of emergency rescue devices available to get help.
+Following on from my Introduction to Search and Rescue (SAR) services, I now discuss the myriad of emergency rescue devices available to get help.
 Ultimately someone has to contact SAR for them to be of use to you.
 Either one of your emergency contacts has to report you as missing, or you have to use a suitable device to get in touch.
 There are a few groups of devices on the market so let me run through them.

 Mobile Phones

 The first device is the trusty mobile phone, most people have one and it is normally in your pocket.
 I have a cheaper mobile phone that I keep for hiking, just in case I drop or break it.
 Also, that way I am not constantly worried about taking care of it too much.
 The phone also provides another method of navigation.
 Normally I have a map/compass on a multi-day hike so the phone is a great backup, but it can also be a method of communication.
 However, in many remote places, there is little or no phone reception, so be careful when planning your trip.
-Masts go down, networks have maintenance, so relying on it as your only method of calling SAR is risky.
+Masts go down, and networks have maintenance, so relying on it as your only method of calling SAR is risky.

 One thing you should always do in the UK is to register for the Emergency 999 SMS Service.
-This service was originally created for the deaf and hard of hearing, but is very useful for walkers.
+This service was originally created for the deaf and hard of hearing but is very useful for walkers.
 Often in remote areas in the UK, the reception is too poor to make a call, but this service allows you to send a text to 999.

 Satellite Phones